git-of-aj/dp-203/synapse.md

 ----------------------------------------------------------

+> 💡💡 ALL commands like openrowset, The CREATE EXTERNAL TABLE AS SELECT (CETAS) statement etc are also avaiable in SQL Server (T-SQL) 💡💡

 ## OPENROWSET - reads the content of the file(s) from a data source
 > In easy terms, the OPENROWSET function in Azure Synapse Analytics is like a bridge that allows you to directly access data stored in external sources from your database queries.
 It's a way to read data from files like CSV or Excel, or even from other databases, without having to first copy that data into your own database.